Inspired by Spirit

 than our collective cries,

-suffering, and pain...
+all the suffering and pain...

 what if,